clojurebridge-minneapolis/installfest/docs/concurrency.md

 immutable values, but as we saw in the conversation constructor above, the language doesn't prevent you from writing imperative, mutating logic when needed.
 Mutable data and imperative logic go hand-in-hand.
-Since this function will be adding a new message to a mutable conversation database, the code has an imperative flow to it.
+Since this function will be adding a new message to a mutable conversation, the code has an imperative flow to it.

 ```
 (defn mutating-add-message